XxCHANDLERxX/notes/sci206/README.md

 Force is proportional to the product of the charges divided by the distance between them squared.

-Demo: Rubbing a rod on little octopus things.
+*Demo:*: Rubbing a rod on little octopus things.

 Silk tends to attract more electrons than glass does.
 So electrons jump from the rod to the silk, and the rod gets a positive charge.

-Demo: Electrometer moves when the positively-charged rod is *near* the device.
+*Demo:*: Electrometer moves when the positively-charged rod is *near* the device.
 When the device is on its own, its charges are spread evenly so that it's net neutral.
 When the rod is near, charges redistribute (electrons move towards the positive rod).
 This creates an induced charge.